AI memory

 It can say:

 That is useful.
-But usefulness is not enough.
-It has to be safe enough to trust.
+And it only counts if the system is also safe enough to trust.

 It is the core relationship.